fimuko/fimuko.github.io/content/posts/azure_func_app_beginner_dev_py_guide.md

 ### Managing dependencies
 For advanced scenarios like deploying machine learning models, managing dependencies is key.
 See the [dependency management guide](https://learn.microsoft.com/en-us/azure/azure-functions/bring-dependency-to) for more details.

+### Mounting file shares

+Mounting file share for functions to use is useful when e.g. we have a pre-trained ML model that the function needs to use (see [here](https://learn.microsoft.com/en-us/azure/azure-functions/storage-considerations?tabs=azure-cli#mount-file-shares)).